hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 - a suffix array (SA) of the reference transcriptome
 - a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of "mapping" drastically)

+	> *NOTE:* that if there are k-mers in the reads that are not in the index they are not counted.
+As such, trimming is not required when using this method.

 ####**Quasi-mapping and quantification**
 The quasi-mapping approach estimates for numbers of reads mapping to each transcript, then generates the final transcript abundance estimates after modeling sample-specific parameters and biases.